capport-wg/7710bis/README.md

    working documents as Internet-Drafts.
 The list of current Internet- Drafts is at https://datatracker.ietf.org/drafts/current/.

-   Internet-Drafts are draft documents valid for a maximum of six months and may be updated, replaced, or obsoleted by other documents at any

-Kumari & Kline          Expires November 14, 2020               [Page 1]
+Kumari & Kline          Expires November 15, 2020               [Page 1]

 Internet-Draft             DHCP Captive-Portal                  May 2020

-   time.
+   Internet-Drafts are draft documents valid for a maximum of six months and may be updated, replaced, or obsoleted by other documents at any time.
 It is inappropriate to use Internet-Drafts as reference material or to cite them other than as "work in progress."

-   This Internet-Draft will expire on November 14, 2020.
+   This Internet-Draft will expire on November 15, 2020.

 Copyright Notice